FreakC-Foundation/FreakC/TUTORIAL.md

 		::Set properties, implementing "this" as the first argurment passed (%~1) var[] %~1.age=%~2
 		var[] %~1.weight=%~3
-		(
+		:: Storing the codes inside a Batch file, which creates something like a method (
 			print[] print[] *Being cute*
 		)>%~1.BeingCute.bat